nstuyvesant/baldr/README.md

 14. Test by typing `curl https://fqdn/editor.html`

-15. Create a new cron job for the report analyser jar :  "0 0 * * *  cd /home/baldr/uploader/; java -jar ReportAnalyzer-3.0.jar"
+15. Create a cron job for the report analyzer jar by adding this line to your crontab `0 0 * * *  cd /home/baldr/uploader/; java -jar ReportAnalyzer-3.0.jar`

-16. Create a new Cron job that populates the quality score "0 2 * * *  python /home/baldr/python/score_quality.py"
+16. Create a cron job that populates the quality score `0 2 * * *  python /home/baldr/python/score_quality.py`

 ### Overview of files